kazimkazam/photo-gallery/README.md

 The loading spinner animation used while waiting for photos to be fetched and shown is based on the react-spinners-components package (https://www.npmjs.com/package/react-spinners-components / https://github.com/kazimkazam/react-spinners-components).

-The Footer component was not planned to be like it is, i.e., not even looks like a footer...
-But I'll leave this way for now.
+The Footer component was not planned to be like it is, I mean, not even looks like a footer and it is not a footer...
+But I'll leave it this way for now.
 This way, is also preety fast to change the component's look to whatever we may want to.

 The website is running on: